Instamojo/instamojo-magento-2/README.md

 ## Support

-Send your queries to support@instamojo.com
+For any issue send us an email to support@instamojo.com and share the `imojo.log` file.
+The location of `imojo.log` file is `var/log/imojo.log`.